Baltic and Russian ExplorerFavorites

 - Personalised welcome package

-- Entrances to Old University in Vilnius, Rundale Palace, medieval Great Guild Hall in Tallinn, Church-in-the-Rock in Helsinki, Peter-Paul-Fortress in St. Petersburg and Moscow Kremlin
+- Entrances to Peter and Paul Church in Vilnius, Rundale Palace, medieval Great Guild Hall in Tallinn, Church-in-the-Rock in Helsinki, Peter-Paul-Fortress in St. Petersburg and Moscow Kremlin

 - Service of English and German speaking tour escort on all tours

-- Service of Italian only speaking tour escort on Baltic countries segment and Italian and Spanish speaking tour escort on Finish-Russian segment on tours GBX06, GBX13-GBX20
+- Service of Italian only and Spanish only speaking tour escort on Baltic segment of the tour and Italian and Spanish speaking tour escort on Finnish segment of the tour on tours GBX13-GBX15, GBX17-GBX19 and GBX21 and Italian speaking local guide on Finnish segment of the tour on tours GBX08 and GBX12

 - Service of 1st class motor coaches or 1st class minivans throughout the itinerary